jeremylynch83/drjeremylynch/master/features.md

 * **WEB (Woven EndoBridge, MicroVention)**.
 The first widely used option, introduced in 2011.
 It is a soft braided mesh that fills the aneurysm neck.
 WEB often avoids stents and long-term dual antiplatelets.
 * **Contour and Neqstent (Stryker)**.
 Neck-bridging intrasaccular implants designed to plug the neck.
 Contour can be used alone in select cases, while Neqstent is intended to be combined with coils passed through its struts to complete occlusion.
 * **Artisse (Medtronic)**.
-A dual-layer, 72-wire mesh basket, softer than WEB when constrained, which can make deployment easier in shallow or angled aneurysms.
+A softer device than WEB when constrained, which can make deployment easier in shallow or angled aneurysms.
 Like WEB, it usually avoids long-term dual antiplatelets.
 * **Nautilus (EndoStream)**.
 One of the most recent devices.
 It provides neck coverage and a flow-disruption effect, then allows coiling through a central opening.
 Early series report high occlusion with minimal complications.
 It is not widely available yet.

 ## What does this progress mean for patients?